-Fortunately, YELLOW is here to help.
-We can walk through any form with you when you contact us through one of our many contact methods.
+Don't forget, YELLOW is here to help and can walk through any form with you.

 These are the things that must be completed or satisfied before the deal can be closed.
 They are for the benefit of the buyer - if they aren't completed or if they reveal a problem, the buyer can back out of the deal and keep their earnest money.

 The buyer can walk away from the deal if an inspection reveals a problem that they don't feel comfortable with.
-Inspections will always reveal problems and usually the buyer and seller will work on negotiating a deal.
-However, if a deal can't be reached or the work is too great, the buyer can exit the deal.
-This could be any inspection - from the general inspection to the WDO or lead paint or septic or any other inspections that may have been competed.
+This could be any inspection - from the general inspection to the WDO or lead paint or septic or any other inspections that may have been completed.

-An appraisal that comes in below the amount you agreed on, it will give a reason for the buyer to try to renegotiate the sale price.
+If the appraisal comes in below the amount you agreed on, it will give a reason for the buyer to try to renegotiate the sale price.
 If a deal isn't reached, they can cancel the contract.
 This is usually only if the appraisal is significantly below the sale price - slightly below is often acceptable.

-Even though the buyer has a preapproval for a mortgage, they may not be ultimatelly be approved for a mortgage.
+Even though the buyer has a preapproval for a mortgage, they may not be ultimately be approved for a mortgage.
 Without financing, the deal falls apart and the buyer can exit without penalty.
 This is the most common reason for deals falling through.

 If there turns out to be a problem with the title, the buyer can cancel the deal.

 Keep in mind that these, too, are all a part of a negotiation.
-You can decide to accept them all, some, or none and attempt to renegotiate.
-If you don't like the contingencies, you can also simply reject the offer or make a counter offer.
+If you don't like the contingencies, you can simply reject the offer or make a counter offer.

-The offer will include the way the homebuyer will finance the home purchase.
-This is important because it can provide clues as to how long it will take to close.
+The offer will include how the homebuyer will finance the home purchase.
+This is important because it gives you an idea how long it will take to close.

 This is the date the buyer plans on closing.
-It might sound great to close quickly, but remember you will need to find a place to live and time to pack.
-Ideally, this date should suit both the buyer and seller.
+Closing quickly may sound great, but remember you must have a new place to live and need time to pack.
+Ideally, the closing date should suit both the buyer and seller.

 The average closing time is around 45 days and most close between 30-60 days (what is the buyer doing during the closing process?
 Find out HERE).
 Have realistic expectations for closing times.

-This is the amount the buyer will pay into an escrow account to show that they are serious about their offer.
-It's usually in the $1,000-2,000 range.
-If the buyer fails to follow through on certain parts of the contract before closing, you will likely be entitled to that money.
+If the buyer fails to follow through on certain parts of the contract before closing, the seller will likely be entitled to that money.